 -Postmarketing reports: Second-degree AV block, third-degree AV block, left bundle branch block, QTc prolongation[Ref]

 -Frequency not reported: Immune reconstitution syndrome, autoimmune disorders in the setting of immune reconstitution (e.g., Graves' disease, polymyositis, Guillain-Barre syndrome)[Ref]

 -Frequency not reported: Increased bleeding (including spontaneous skin hematomas, hemarthrosis) in hemophiliacs[Ref]

 1. "Product Information.
 Evotaz (atazanavir-cobicistat)."
 Bristol-Myers Squibb, Princeton, NJ.

 2. "Product Information.
 Reyataz (atazanavir)."
 Bristol-Myers Squibb, Princeton, NJ.

-Not all side effects for atazanavir / cobicistat may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of atazanavir / cobicistat may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about atazanavir/cobicistat